 Before you start running, you need to prepare a warm-up routine to get your heart rate up, your muscles loose, and your mind prepared to run.
 Getting your muscles warm and loose plays a key role in injury prevention.

 Don’t assume your 5k day ends once you cross that finish line, either.
 After the race, remember to do some static stretches to complete your post-run recovery.
 Foam rolling and lacrosse ball exercises can also increase your mobility and prevent post-run tightness or pain.
-Airrosti’s Dr. Ryabinov demonstrates some of these easy exercises in the video below.
+Airrosti’s Josiah Ryabinov, DC, demonstrates some of these easy exercises in the video below.

 Ready, Set, Run!

 Now that you understand how to properly prep for a race, you’re ready to go!
-Here is a great list of upcoming 5k events.
+Here is a great resource to find upcoming 5K events near you.

 If you’ve tried to run but the pain is still hindering your training, schedule an Airrosti appointment today.
 Our providers specialize in accurately finding the cause of your pain and treating it at the source.
 Our treatment is designed for a fast recovery to keep you running, pain free.